5 recommended OTC drugs

 How often should I wash my face?

-Twice a day — morning and evening.
-More frequent washing irritates and stimulates sebum.
+Twice a day — in the morning and in the evening.
+Washing more frequently irritates the skin and stimulates sebum.

 Niacinamide or salicylic acid?

 Niacinamide — long-term regulation, very well tolerated.
-Salicylic — action on comedones.
+Salicylic — acts on comedones.
 They combine well.

 Yes!
 Otherwise it produces even more compensatory sebum.
 Choose a non-comedogenic moisturizer (gel, fluid).